Organisations

 ACCOMPLISHMENTS

-- A new geographical scope — on the ground of the original area of operation in the Western Balkans, the accession of Moldova (April 2010) and Ukraine (February 2011) granted the Energy Community a new geographical definition.
+- Extended geographical scope — on the ground of the original area of operation in the Western Balkans, the accession of Moldova (April 2010) and Ukraine (February 2011) granted the Energy Community a new geographical definition.
 Georgia followed the course in 2017.
-This signalises the political will towards further enlargement.
+This signalizes the political will towards further enlargement.